Friends (Dionne Warwick album)

 Friends is a studio album by American singer Dionne Warwick.
 It was released by Arista Records on November 25, 1985 in the United States.
-Her seventh album with the label, it was executive produced by Clive Davis, who consulted frequent collaborators Burt Bacharach, Carole Bayer Sager, Albhy Galuten, Barry Manilow, and Stevie Wonder as well as Narada Michael Walden and David Foster to work with Warwick.
+Her seventh album with the label; the executive producer was Clive Davis, who consulted frequent collaborators Burt Bacharach, Carole Bayer Sager, Albhy Galuten, Barry Manilow, and Stevie Wonder as well as Narada Michael Walden and David Foster to work with Warwick.

 Following a series of lukewarm commercial successes, Friends marked a return to form for Warwick.
 Her highest-charting album since Dionne (1979), it peaked at number 12 on the US Billboard 200 and went gold in Canada and the US.
 At the 1987 Grammy Awards, the album was nominated for Best Pop Vocal Performance, Female.
 Friends yielded the worldwide top ten single "That's What Friends Are For", which became Warwick's biggest US hit, spending four weeks at number one on the Billboard Hot 100.
 A second single, "Whisper in the Dark", was released in 1986.